MvvmCross/MvvmCross/docs/_documentation/platform/ios-support-library.md

 title: iOS Support Library
 category: Platform
 ---

-In version 4.0.0 we have also started work on a new library dedicated to providing further classes and extended functionality targeting the iOS platform.
+In version 4.0.0 we have started work on a new library dedicated to providing further classes and extended functionality targeting the iOS platform.

 Currently the classes available in this library consists of: